48302-DiogoJesus/DgJ_MEIC_paper/_TODO.md

 - Solution/Architecture
+    - Mention cold starts in the Introduction?
-    - Metadata Management:
+    - Metadata Management
-        - mention SLA
+        - mention storage requirements
+            - support for atomic integers that can be atomically incremented and checked (atomic_increment_and_get())
+            - pub/sub
     - Static Workflow Planner:
-        - mention SLA
-        - describe the 3 available planners
-        - describe the 3 available optimizations (see shared google doc)
+        - rename "Static Workflow Planner" to "Static Workflow Planning" (on figures too)
-        - show the image example
+        - show the image example + explain it
     - Scheduling
     - Explain listings and figures whenever necessary
+    - find better names for the planners + refactor code